 In the same manner, abiding by these rules also protects covered entities.
 More specifically, these rules can safeguard covered entities against unprofessional conduct and false complaints.

-On another note, individuals and businesses faxing PHI online must always ensure that the Internet fax service they are using is HIPAA-compliant.
+On another note, individuals and businesses faxing PHI online must always ensure that the Internet fax service they are using is secure and HIPAA-compliant.

 Having HIPAA compliance means that the Internet fax service has successfully met all requirements to safeguard and protect PHI.
 It also means that the said service is fully capable of securing sensitive patient health information against any possible cyber attacks.